 - Machine Learning: a method of data analysis that incorporates artificial intelligence to help computers study data, identify patterns or other strategic goals, and make decisions with minimal or no intervention from humans.

 Additionally, virtual reality, augmented reality, and mixed reality technologies are moving far beyond the video gaming industry for use in the health care, hospitality, training, architecture, and law enforcement industries.
 Virtual reality (VR) is technology (typically a headset that encompasses the field of vision) that allows users to immerse themselves visually, aurally, and through other sensations in imaginary worlds.
 Augmented reality (AR) is technology—a special headset or applications on a smartphone or tablet—that introduces virtual objects to the real world.
 Mixed reality involves a combination of virtual and augmented reality technology in which users can interact with virtual worlds by using real-world objects.
-The International Data Corporation, (IDC) an American market research, analysis, and advisory firm, predicts that worldwide revenues from the VR/AR market will increase from $11.4 billion in 2017 to nearly $215 billion in 2021.
-The top uses for VR/AR technology will be in retail showcasing, onsite assembly, and safety and process manufacturing training.
+The International Data Corporation, (IDC) an American market research, analysis, and advisory firm, predicts that worldwide spending on AR/VR products and services will experience a five-year compound annual growth rate of 77 percent from 2019 to 2023.

 - Biometrics Systems Specialists